Want to know why you should study to be an Assessor through the Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA)?

 Here are 15 good reasons - click on each to find out more.

 For an overview of the course structure please click here

-There is a choice of formats to access the PAPAA qualification: PAPAA Online, PAPAA Intensive (3 days) - coming up soon in Birmingham, Manchester, Exeter and North Yorkshire - and PAPAA Face to Face.
+There is a choice of formats to access the PAPAA qualification: PAPAA On-Demand, PAPAA Hybrid (3 webinar training days) and PAPAA Live (6 webinar training days).
+(For full details of dates please see the Upcoming Dates page, or the page for that delivery mode.)
 All students have access to our dedicated online learning environment hosted by award winning provider Digital Chalk.

 We provide high quality, value for money training – with no VAT to pay (the PAPAA is VAT exempt).

 We don’t just train assessors to carry out assessments and complete Form 8.
 Graduates will be fully equipped with a detailed understanding of the JCQ regulations and procedures, including for candidates with physical disabilities, sensory impairments, medical needs and metal health issues.
 They will have the ability to oversee the whole access arrangements process in a centre as well as advise and assist SENCos, subject teachers, support staff and Exams Officers in their role.

 We work very closely with the JCQ to ensure accuracy and consistency.
 We provide feedback to help improve and refine the JCQ regulations based upon our extensive training events and the PAPAA course.

 PAPAA graduates are equipped to make recommendations about the appropriate use of a variety of different types of assessment, including the administration of standardised tests.
 Though focussing on the assessment of access arrangements, PAPAA students receive full training on the administration of a range of tests, equipping them to make informed decisions about which tests are suitable for each individual student, for access arrangements as well as the wider school context.